 As before, the base engine is a 245-hp, 2.0-liter turbo-4, with front-wheel drive standard and all-wheel drive as an option.
 The MKZ Hybrid also carries over, though it doesn't offer the AWD option.
 The MKZ has one of the widest ranges of EPA fuel-economy ratings of any car we know, with the powerful new 400-hp twin-turbo AWD model rated at 20 mpg combined, and the 2017 MKZ Hybrid coming in at exactly twice that, or 40 mpg combined.

-Lincoln MKZ History
+Lincoln MKZ history

-The new MKZ arrives in mid-2012 with a trio of powertrains that include a base 2.0-liter turbo four with 240 horsepower, offered with front- or all-wheel drive, good for up to 33 miles per gallon highway; a hybrid model that's rated at 45 mpg across the board; and a V-6 with 300 horsepower, front- or all-wheel drive, and gas mileage of up to 26 mpg highway.
-New features include a pushbutton transmission; updated MyLincoln Touch voice controls; and a retractable glass roof with a single, 15-square-foot panel, the largest in the industry.
+The new MKZ arrived in mid-2012 with a trio of powertrains that include a base 2.0-liter turbo-4 with 240 hp, offered with front- or all-wheel drive, and good for up to 33 mpg highway; a front-drive hybrid model that was rated at 38 mpg combined; and a V-6 with 300 hp, front- or all-wheel drive, and gas mileage of up to 26 mpg highway.
+New features included a push-button transmission; updated MyLincoln Touch voice and touchscreen controls; and an optional huge retractable glass roof with a single, 15-square-foot panel, the largest in the industry.

 Over time, fuel-economy ratings of the Hybrid model were changed to reflect real-world disappointment with gas mileage.
 While nothing changed mechanically on that model, Ford was forced to adjust its fuel-economy ratings from 45 mpg city, 45 highway, 45 combined to 38/37/38 mpg as a result of complaints from buyers who were unable to achieve the lofty numbers.
 Ford also adjusted the numbers for several other hybrid models at the time, citing errors in initial calculations, and offered cash payments to owners based on how much they'd driven their cars up to that point.